 Have you ever felt discriminated against as a woman?

 I have almost always worked in KfW’s international financing programmes, which meant that I had to deal with people from a wide variety of cultural contexts.
 I have not experienced any overt discrimination, for instance, based on the motto: I don't negotiate with a woman.
 But more subtle methods have been used, such as patronising behaviour, withholding information, but also non-verbal signs that attempt to establish clear hierarchies.
 In these circumstances, you have to stay cool and pursue your goals unwaveringly.
 Not least for this reason, however, I am particularly pleased that German development policy is very feminine today.

 What do you mean by that?

 Women can now be found at all levels of German development policy.
 This has never happened before.
 The Ministry of Development, the Ministry of Foreign Affairs and the Ministry of the Environment are managed by women, with Svenja Schulze, Annalena Baerbock and Steffi Lemke in charge there, respectively.
-And there are also two women at the top of the two large implementing organisations: Tanja Gönner of GIZ and myself.
-This shows that things change can and do change for the better.
+And there are also two women at the top of the two large implementing organisations: Ingrid-Gabriela Hoven of GIZ and myself.
+This shows that things can change and do change for the better.

 Published on KfW Stories 8 March 2023

 If you click on one of the following icons, your data will be sent to the corresponding social network.Privacy information